iExecBlockchainComputing/documentation/help/migration.md

 iexec app deploy <app-address> [options]
 ```

-Edit with the new "tee scone" tag in iexec.json, before signing and publishing your sell order.
+Edit the iexec.json file with the new "tee scone" tag before signing and publishing your sell order.

 ```file
 "order": {